 Related Read: Potential Camping Hazards You Should Worry About

 Once you have found the ideal campground, there are plenty of things for you to do.
-Depending on what time of year you decide to travel, you can take part in winter activities in Maggie Valley, such as skiing or snowboarding, or you can take a hike at Blackrock Mountain, in the summer sunshine.
-Whichever activity you choose to enjoy, there are several great campgrounds where you can sleep afterwards.
+Depending on what time of year you decide to travel, you can take part in winter activities in Maggie Valley, such as skiing or snowboarding, or you can take a hike at BlackRock Mountain, in the summer sunshine.
+Whichever activity you choose to enjoy, there are several great campgrounds where you can sleep afterward.

 1. Blue Ridge Motorcycle Campground

 If you are traveling to the Smoky Mountains on a motorcycle, this is an ideal choice of the campground for you.
 As the name suggests, Blue Ridge Motorcycle Campground is intended to be a stopping-off place for bikers.
 No four-wheel vehicles can actually enter the camp.
 There is a parking area for cars, away from the camping area, and RVs and large trailers are banned.
 The campground is just six miles off the Blue Ridge Parkway and is home to tent camping areas as well as heated cabins.

 You can also do an insanely fun Adventure Rider tour.
 If you don’t know what it is, and you are a motorcycle enthusiast, you have to check it out.